cavejay/one-sentence/server/api.md

   **Response**
   ```
+  Accepted: 200
-    exists: true
+    exists: boolean

+  Denied: 400
+    body: "A 'username' header is required for this endpoint"

+  Denied: 401
+    This will happen if you have no authentication
   ```

+  **Requirements**
+  - the username header must exist and have content

+Allows a user to check if a username exists already.
+Intended for use in sign-up forms and the like.
-Done entirely in headers and doesn't require any actual body processing.
+This end point is done entirely in headers and doesn't require any actual body processing.

 ## Diary Endpoints ##
 ---